Chee Soon Juan: Personal life

 In 1992 Chee married Huang Chih-mei (黄智美), a psychologist from Taiwan who emigrated to Singapore.
 The couple have two daughters and one son, Chee An Lyn, Chee E Lyn, and Chee Shaw Hur.
 They live in a three-room public housing apartment in Toa Payoh.
 Chee's younger sister, Chee Siok Chin, is also a member of the Singapore Democratic Party.

 Chee's mother died on the morning of 21 August 2020.
 On 25 June 2021, Chee and Huang's cafe Orange & Teal was officially opened at Rochester Mall in Buona Vista.
 One year later on 20 August 2022, their second cafe was opened at Marina Square.
 However, their second cafe was closed on 11 October 2024 due to rising costs.
-Their first and last cafe at Rochester Mall was also closed on 11 November 2025 and held its cash and carry sales from 11 to 13 November.
+Their first and last cafe at Rochester Mall was also closed on 11 November 2025 and held its cash and carry sales from 11 to 13 November, which would later extended to include books giveaways from 14 to 16 November.